Extra Virgin Olive Oil: A Long And Noble History

 Oil History In Ancient Rome

-While working out and in official competitions, athletes would rub olive oil all over their skin to make it more slick and smooth.
+During workouts and official competitions, athletes would apply olive oil all over their skin to make it slick and smooth.
 One could also imagine how pleasing this look was to the crowd’s eye in an age where physical perfection of the body was praised and immortalized in statues.

 Olive Oil & Islam